joetjo/jopLauncher/README.md

 # jopLauncher

-Detect running game and record running time ( game has to be installed in a path that contains "jeux" ) show last 10 gaming sessions
+Detect running game and record running time ( game has to be installed in a path that contains "jeux" , game process name will be used by default )

+Other feature:
+- show last 10 gaming sessions
+- allow to exclude process
+- allow to map a custom name for an exe or to use the parent folder name instead of the executable name.

 # To be done
 - better window placement at startup